 Recognizing Hockey’s Volunteers

-Hockey Alberta is pleased to join organizations across Alberta and Canada in celebrating National Volunteer Week, which runs April 19-25.
+Hockey Alberta is pleased to join organizations across Alberta and Canada in celebrating National Volunteer Week, which runs annually the 3rd week in April.

 Hockey in Alberta relies on thousands of volunteers who freely give tens of thousands of hours of their time each year.
 Those volunteer roles include, but certainly aren’t limited to, serving as:

-- Chairs, members or delegates on Hockey Alberta’s operational committees, making key decisions to ensure the smooth operation on a day-to-day basis; and
+- Chairs, members or delegates on Hockey Alberta’s operational committees, making key decisions to ensure the smooth operation on a day-to-day basis.

 - Coaches, trainers, directors of operations and mentors within Hockey Alberta’s Team Alberta high performance programming.

 Over the course of National Volunteer Week, Hockey Alberta is proud to present the names and faces of a handful of Alberta’s hockey volunteers, without whom our sport does not operate, and our players do not get the opportunity to experience our great game.